PopulusMedia/docs/dynamic.markdown

 ### Step 2 - Calling the JavaScript API

-Create and record the element-id associated with the container where extenal content from Populus Media would render.
+Create and record the element-id associated with the container where extenal content from Populus would render.
 In the example below, the parent container identifier is *custom-content*.
 Please note that the container element can also be generated dynamically.

 Example: